martijndevries/AmesHousingPrices/README.md

 As the Benchmark model, I used a simple OLS regression, using 'tot_area' as the single feature and the sale price as the predictor variable.
 This model already performs decently by itself: the r2-scores on the training and validation data are 0.69 and 0.64, respectively, indicating that 64% of the variance of the model can be explained by the tot_area parameter.
 The validation RMSE is \$47000.
 These are the benchmarks I compare the model against.

-### Model 4
+### The Best model

 During the modeling, I found that using a log-transform of the sale price works best overall.
-This is maybe not surprising, given how right-skewed the sale price distribution is, and how many variables seem to have a somewhat linear relationship with log(saleprice).
+This is maybe not surprising, given how right-skewed the sale price distribution is, and how many variables appear to have a somewhat linear relationship with log(saleprice).

+The most complex model (model 4) clearly scores the best overall, both in terms of r2-scores and RMSE.
 I also found that both OLS and Ridge regression work well, with Ridge regression giving only a minor improvement over OLS.
 Additionally, I used the RidgeCV() regressor of sklearn to find which penalty term alpha gives the best results using the cross-validation score.
+I also tried scaling the data with both StandardScaler and MinMaxScaler, and find that StandardScaler gives slightly better results.

 Overall, I find that the results obtained with Ridge regression are very similar to those obtained with OLS, indicating that even the most complex of my models is still relatively low in variance, and not overfit.

-The figures below show 1) the predicted values versus the residuals (in logspace), and 2) the predicted versus the actual sale prices.
+The figures below show 1) the predicted values versus the residuals (in logspace), and 2) the predicted versus the actual sale prices for model 4 with ridge regression.

 <img src="./figures/res_predicted_plot.png" styele="float: left; margin: 20px; height: 7s00px">

-There is one pretty bad outlier, a house that sold for around \\$12000  but has a model-predicted sale price of around \\$66000.
-I did notice this house during the feature engineering process, but I could not find a good reason to get rid of it, so I opted to keep it in.
+There is one pretty egregious outlier, a house that sold for around \\$12000  but has a model-predicted sale price of around \\$66000.
+I did notice this house during the feature engineering process, but I could not find a good justification to remove it, so I opted to keep it in.
+The outlier is partly a result of the transformation to logspace, and it does not look as bad in linear space.

-The best model has a training r2-score of 0.92, a cross-validation r2 of 0.91, a validation r2 score of 0.88.
+The best model has a training r2-score of 0.92, a cross-validation r2 of 0.91, a validation data r2 score of 0.88.
 In terms of RMSE, the training and validation scores RMSE scores are 21596 and 22103, respectively.
 That means this model can explain about 88% of the variance in sale price (versus 64% for the baseline model), and that the RMSE is reduced by about 53\%.

+Overall, it looks like models with more features perform better, but there are appear to be diminishing returns.
+Model 3, which contains 9 numerical and 3 categorical features, only does a little bit worse than model 4, which has 12 numerical and 9 categorical features.
+A ridge regression of model 3 scores an r2 of 0.85 on the validation data (vs 0.88 for model 4), and an RMSE of 23663 (vs 22103 for model 4).

 ## Data Dictionary of Model 4 features